IF YOU DESIGN GREEN BUILDINGS

 Policies and Standard that address Embodied Carbon

-LCA Software Tools
+Comparison of LCA Software Tools

 We also wrote an article in Canadian Architect Magazine called Embodied Carbon: The Blindspot of the Building Industry.
 It provides an overview of why the building industry urgently needs to address Embodied Carbon now.